PilotDS4P/ds4p-pilot-public/README.md

 The output of the PDP is DENY or PERMIT decision with or without OBLIGATIONS.
 An example of OBLIGATION could be a request by the patient to redact some sensitive information from the clinical document before exchanging it.

-When the PDP decision is a PERMIT with OBLIGATIONS, (1) the clincical document is retrieved from the EHR, (2) clinical facts (such as problem and medication entries) are extracted from the clinical document, (3) the clinical facts, the Purpose of Use, and the Obligations are sent to the Drools rules engine, (4) the Drools rules engine returns a set of directives for segmenting the clinical document, (5) the segmentation directives are applied to the clinical document, and (6) the sgemented document is sent to the recipient.
+When the PDP decision is a PERMIT with OBLIGATIONS, (1) the clincical document is retrieved from the EHR, (2) clinical facts (such as problem and medication entries) are extracted from the clinical document, (3) the clinical facts, the Purpose of Use, and the Obligations are sent to the Drools rules engine, (4) the Drools rules engine returns a set of directives for segmenting the clinical document, (5) the segmentation directives are applied to the clinical document, and (6) the segmented document is sent to the recipient.

 The project is organized as two Maven projects: one for the clinical document sender (SENDER), the other for the clinical document recipient (RECIPIENT).
 Each project contains its own Maven POM file.